leetcode-python-java/leetcode-python-java/en/1-1000/743-network-delay-time.md

 ## Intuition
 We can solve it via both **Bellman-Ford algorithm** and **Dijkstra's algorithm**.

-`Bellman-Ford algorithm` has less code and can handle the situation of **negative** edge weights, but it is slower than `Dijkstra's algorithm`.
+`Bellman-Ford algorithm` has less code and can handle the situation of **negative** edge weights, but it is slower than `Dijkstra's algorithm` if it is not optimized.
+The following code will introduce how to optimize.

 `Dijkstra's algorithm` always takes the shortest path, so it is more efficient, but it requires writing more code and it cannot handle the situation of **negative** edge weights.